Abisheke-rgb/QGC_image_pickup/README.md

 4. `MapPositionIndicator.qml`: This component renders the vehicle position on the map, typically represented by an icon or marker.

-These files represent the key components involved in rendering the map in QGroundControl.
+These files represent the key components involved in rendering the map in AirosMissionControl.
 You can explore and modify these files to add your desired image thumbnail functionality to the map view.

-To add the functionality of displaying image thumbnails on the map in QGroundControl, you will need to modify the `MapContainer.qml` file, which is located in the `src/QmlControls/Map` directory.
+To add the functionality of displaying image thumbnails on the map in AirosMissionControl, you will need to modify the `MapContainer.qml` file, which is located in the `src/QmlControls/Map` directory.

 In `MapContainer.qml`, you can add the necessary code to handle the image thumbnail display.
 Here's a general outline of the steps you can follow: